 - Home Sensors – Your home is so smart, it knows you’re coming.
 Home sensors can open and close the door for you.
 They also work as part of your home security, for motion sensing when you’re away.
 They’re smart enough to work off of winks or waving and can be controlled from your smartphone or tablet.

-- Garage systems – Some people may recall the large, brown button to open the garage door.
-These days, many people use a button in their car to open the garage.
+- Garage systems – Many people use a button in their car to open the garage.
 The latest systems not only open the door when you want, but give you remote control from your smart device, allowing you to let people to enter when you are not home.
 It can also track how long the door has been open.
 Systems today also have motion sensors to protect those jetting through the door as it’s closing.